Stephen Talbot

-He began his career in broadcast journalism as a reporter and producer at KQED-TV in San Francisco, where he also contributed feature news stories to the MacNeil/Lehrer NewsHour.
-Talbot has worked as a producer and senior producer for the Center for Investigative Reporting and for ITVS and the PBS series, Independent Lens.

-Before becoming a journalist and documentary producer, Talbot was a television child actor in the late 1950s and early 1960s.
-He is known for his role in the TV sitcom Leave It to Beaver, in which he played Gilbert Bates, friend of Theodore "Beaver" Cleaver (Jerry Mathers).
+Before becoming a journalist and filmmaker, Talbot was a television child actor in the late 1950s and early 1960s.
+He is best known for his role in the TV sitcom Leave It to Beaver, in which he played Gilbert Bates, friend of Theodore "Beaver" Cleaver (Jerry Mathers).

 Early life and education

-Born in Hollywood and raised in Studio City, California, Stephen Talbot is the son of Lyle Talbot, a film and TV actor, and Paula Talbot (born Margaret Epple).
-Stephen graduated in 1966 from Harvard High School in Studio City (now called Harvard-Westlake).
+Born in Hollywood and raised in Studio City, California, Stephen Talbot is the son of film, stage and TV actor Lyle Talbot and Paula Talbot (born Margaret Epple).
+Stephen graduated in 1966 from Harvard Boys School in Studio City (now called Harvard-Westlake).

 In 1970, he graduated from Wesleyan University in Connecticut, where he studied English and film.
 He was also very active in anti-Vietnam War protests.
 He began making films about the anti-war movement, including the November 1969 March on Washington, DC III (about Vietnam Veterans Against the War), and Year of the Tiger (filmed in Vietnam).

 From 1970 to 1973, he worked at the State University of New York College at Old Westbury, then an experimental college on Long Island.
-He began as assistant to the school's president and subsequently became a lecturer in the American Studies program.
+He began as assistant to the school's president John Maguire and subsequently became a lecturer in the American Studies program.

 Acting career

 Talbot's first appearance as Gilbert on Leave It to Beaver was in a 1959 episode called "Beaver and Gilbert", in which he played an insecure new kid in town who is prone to telling tall tales.
-Early in the series, Gilbert frequently got the hapless Beaver into trouble.
-But as the series developed, Gilbert became a more genuine friend of the Beav.
+Over the next five years, he would appear in 57 episodes of the series, which ended in June 1963.
+The conniving Gilbert frequently got the hapless Beaver into trouble, once declaring, "I may be a dirty rat, but I'm not a dumb rat."
+However, as the series developed, Gilbert became Beaver's best friend.